 The tighter look is also good for showing off those muscles and intimidating your opponent before you hit the ground.

-Nothing will aid your stare-game more than a tight BJJ gi showing off your guns!
+Nothing will aid your stare-game more than a best BJJ gi showing off your guns!

 Is the Fabric that Important?